centricide/CENTRICIDE/README.md

 if you just start roleplaying out of nowhere, imma not reciprocate like at all ..
 **regarding skin copying/taking insp**: imitation is a form of flattery. idc if you copy my skins or takes inspo because this is a silly fun pony game :) if my skins are worth copying then it must mean i'm playing this game right lmao

+#### STATUS KEY ⭐️

+🟢 ﹕ walking around / actively chatting
+🌙 ﹕ working on skins, might not see ur message for a bit ⛔️ ﹕ low energy, whispers encouraged ᶻ 𝗓 𐰁  ﹕ offtab for a moment/checking in and out

 ![image](https://78.media.tumblr.com/61faa55fdebb0bf5838b38923e97bbf9/tumblr_ohivxzydc51uerrt0o2_1280.gif)